-DATA PROTECTION NOTICE FOR STUDENTS PARTICIPATING IN THE MSC TITLED «MSC IN PUBLIC HEALTH AND MARITIME TRANSPORT»
+DATA DATA PROTECTION NOTICE FOR STUDENTS PARTICIPATING IN THE MSC TITLED «MSC IN PUBLIC HEALTH AND EPIDEMIOLOGY»

-This notice concerns the processing of your personal data carried out by the University of Thessaly (Greece), in the context of your participation to the University’s MSc Program titled “MSc In Public Health and Maritime Transport”.
+This notice concerns the processing of your personal data carried out by the University of Thessaly (Greece), in the context of your participation to the University’s MSc Program titled “MSc In PUBLIC HEALTH AND EPIDEMIOLOGY”.

 Please read this document to receive detailed information about the terms of the processing of your personal data by the University.